jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 But first a short aside for a short history lesson.

-Back in the days of the early internet there was CGI (:RFC:`3875`), or the Common Gateway Interface.
+Back in the days of the early internet there was CGI (:RFC:`3875`), or Common Gateway Interface.
 This allowed you to write a executable in any language that could handle a HTTP request, all you needed was access to standard input/output, and environment variables.